There’s an App for That

 From medication reminders and symptom trackers to gait improvement and speech therapy, helpful apps abound for those living with Parkinson’s disease, their families, and their caregivers.
 Explore the Android and Apple app stores online for the latest offerings and check out the highlights below.

 DAF Pro.
 Using delayed auditory feedback (DAF), DAF Pro helps people with Parkinson’s disease better communicate with others.
 DAF is a speech therapy technique, also used by stutterers, that enables the user to hear their speech in an altered manner so that they speak slower and more clearly.
-Research has shown that DAF will benefit about one-third of people who have PD or stammer.
-Requiring just a smartphone and headphones or Bluetooth headset, this app eliminates the need for cumbersome, expensive equipment and only costs $1.99.
+Research has shown that DAF will benefit about one-third of people who have PD or who stammer.
+Requiring just a smartphone and headphones or Bluetooth headset, this app eliminates the need for cumbersome, expensive equipment and costs $1.99.
 It’s available for iOS or Android.

 Parkinson’s Home Exercises.
 With this video app, you can work on improving your balance, flexibility, walking, posture, and more.
 The application contains videos for more than 50 home exercises and includes a metronome with vibrations.
 Parkinson’s Home Exercises also provides movement advice and a metronome feature.
 The app costs $4.99 for iOS and $3.99 for Android.